 - Very convenient access to downtown Park City

-- Along with the other Park City resorts, these are the easiest accessed ski resorts from a major airport in North America.
+- Along with Deer Valley, these are the easiest accessed ski resorts from a major airport in North America.

 - Not a lot of vertical on each lift

-- Feels more crowded than The Canyons or Deer Valley, which are the other 2 Park City resorts
+- Feels more crowded than The Canyons side of the resort or the other Park City resort Deer Valley

-- Still needs some lift upgrades (Pioneer, Town, Jupiter)
+- Still needs some lift upgrades as of 2021 (Pioneer, Town, Jupiter)